Farm School

 What will you learn?

-Students will participate in production, business, and legal classroom instruction and receive hands-on field activities.
-Sustainable production and business practices will be explored, in-depth, while conventional practices will be discussed.
+Students will participate in production, business, and legal classroom instruction and receive hands-on field instruction.
+Sustainable production and business practices will be explored in-depth.

 Students will learn about: